wizardyesterday/ComputerTalker/README.txt

 Today, I automated creation of the speech files associated with each example word in the Votrax SC-01 datasheet.
 These words illustrate how a phoneme sounds when spoken.
-The PCM files for the example words are in the speechFiles/ directory.
+The PCM files for the example words are in the research/speechFiles directory.
+Additionally, the festivalScripts directory has been moved to the research directory.